gaoyang/raycast-extensions-multi-display/README.md

 ## Optimal Use

-- Configure the commands under `Multi Display` in RayCast's Extended Settings as your favorite shortcuts so that you can switch input sources at any time without opening RayCast.
+- Configure the commands under `Multi Display` in Raycast's Extended Settings as your favorite shortcuts so that you can switch input sources at any time without opening Raycast.
 - For example, I set `Switch Command` to `⇧ + ⌃ + (1,2,3...) ` to switch the input source.

 ## Author